-Murum is a obtaine by meteorological agencies from disintegration of igneous rocks, these roads are known as murrum roads.
+Murum is obtained by meteorological agencies from the disintegration of igneous rocks, while roads made of murum are known as murum roads.

-Earthen materials is an impure type of limestone, this roads are provided where lime is offered in an affordable quantity.
+Earthen materials are an impure type of limestone hence this road is provided where lime is offered in an affordable quantity.

-It is the structure of flexible pavement water-bound macadam surface is prepared then smaller chips of stones, size varying from 16 mm to 20 mm with bitumen are laid, in the thickness varying from 30 mm to 40 mm.
+Bituminous road is the flexible pavement water-bound macadam surface is prepared then smaller chips of stones, size varying from 16 mm to 20 mm with bitumen are laid in the thickness varying from 30 mm to 40 mm.

 There is a possibility of developing corrugations due to heavy traffic, its repairs work is easy but the maintenance cost is more.